julowe/OpenVDMv2/INSTALL-nautilus.md

 ```
 sudo apt-get install mysql-server
 ```
 When installing MySQL you will be prompted to provide a 'root' password.
 This is different than the 'root' password for the operating system but just as important to remember.
+This password is saved in the data-docs password master spreadsheet.

 ### PHP7.1
 The language used to write the OpenVDMv2 web-interface is PHP.